 Because if you don’t, think of where we end up.
 Can you imagine a world expressed entirely through power point presentations?
 Ugh.
 That’s a dystopian story that doubles as a cautionary tale.
 Let’s not let it become our legacy.

-A version of this post originally appeared and was written by the author (Schlozman) on U.S. News & World Report’s For Parents blog on October 2, 2017.
+A version of this post originally appeared and was written by the author (Schlozman) on U.S. News & World Report’s For Parents blog.

 Your monthly dose of the latest mental health tips and advice from the expert team at The Clay Center.Subscribe